- Practice Areas

 The moments after an accident are terrifying.
 There will be many emotions and a flurry of activity right after.
 However, there are some specific things you should do if you:

 We understand the stress, pain, and uncertainty you’re feeling after your car accident.
 That is why the trial attorneys of Mickelsen Dalton are ready to fight for you.
-Contact our office today to schedule your free initial consultation.
+Contact our law firm today to schedule your free initial consultation and get more information about your legal options.